xrrocha/xrecords/doc/intro.md

 ![Framework Class Model](img/copier-framework.png)

-> NOTE: Even though we intend to copy `Record`s, the copier framework as
+> NOTE: Even though we intend to copy only `Record`s, the copier framework as
 > such need not be concerned with the actual type of its data.
 Because of this,
 > it copies data items with a generic type (`E`) rather than being
 > unnecessarily limited to `Record`.
 This reflects another framework design principle: